 Some types of monoclonal antibody activate the immune system to seek out and destroy melanoma cells in the body.
 Trials have found that a monoclonal antibody called ipilimumab can help some people with advanced melanoma to live longer.
 The CA184024 study found that having ipilimumab with dacarbazine chemotherapy for stage 3 and 4 melanoma increased the length of time people lived after treatment.

 Trials are now looking at other ways of using ipilimumab for melanoma.
 There is a trial looking at whether ipilimumab can help to stop stage 3 melanoma coming back, after the melanoma has been completely removed by surgery.
 Doctors running this trial also want to find out more about the side effects of ipilimumab.
-Another trial is looking at ipilimumab for advanced melanoma that has started to grow again.
-The people taking part in the trial have already had earlier treatment with ipilimumab.
-The researchers think that having ipilimumab again may be better than having chemotherapy in this situation.
+Another trial is looking at ipilimumab for children and young people who have melanoma that can’t be removed with surgery.

 Another monoclonal antibody is bevacizumab (Avastin).
 This is a treatment for advanced bowel cancer, and has also been used for other cancers.
 The AVAST-M trial wanted to find out if bevacizumab after surgery for high risk melanoma helped stop or delay it from coming back.
 After an average follow up of 2 years, the trial team found that bevacizumab did increase the amount of time it took for melanoma to come back after surgery.
 But there was no difference in how long people lived.
 The trial team will continue to follow up the people who took part in the trial to find out if there is a difference in survival at 5 years after surgery.
 The researchers are also looking for substances in the blood (biomarkers) that could help doctors tell in advance who may benefit most from having bevacizumab after surgery.